Take a class

 DATE:

-COST: $ plus supplies & pattern
+plus supplies & pattern

 Pre-requisite - beginner class or equivalent